 You could potentially damage the machine if you keep the kit installed and return to sea level and attempt to use it.

 Although the Yamaha EF2000iSv2 is a well-reviewed and well-liked generator, it’s not the only one on the market.
 Here are two comparable options and the pros and cons of each.

 The Honda EU2000I is another top-selling generator that has many similar specifications to the Yamaha model.
 Both are inverters that run on one gallon of gas, they weigh about the same, and they have smilier dimensions.

 The Honda model runs for around 8 hours at a quarter load and has a maximum capacity of 2200W.
 It’s a bit quieter than the Yamaha option and operates at between 48 to 57 DBA, and the manufacturer offers a comparable warranty.

 Where you find the most significant difference between these two options is in the price.
 The Honda model retails for $$$ from the manufacturer, and many online retailers mark that price up to as high as $$$.
 Do your research to determine if the extra 200W are worth the higher price tag.

 Another 2000-watt generator option is the 56200i model from WEN.
 It holds a gallon of fuel and runs for approximately 6 hours when running at a half-load.

-It registers 51 decibels when operating at a quarter load, making it very comparable to the Yamaha 2000.
+It registers 51 decibels when operating at a quarter load, making it very comparable to the Yamaha 2000 generator.

 There is also a significant price variation with this option.
 You can find it on Amazon for around $, making it a less expensive choice.
 That said, you won’t get the robust manufacturer warranty from WEN.

-The Yamaha EF2000iSv2 is a fan favorite portable generator for several good reasons.
+The Yamaha 2000 generator is a fan favorite portable generator for several good reasons.
 Not only is it compact and lightweight, but it’s also easy to operate and pours out a consistent stream of reliable power.